cis-famu/oer-assignment-group-4-1/Chapter-1.md

 - Semantic rules: determines the meaning of the instructions

 ### Comments
-Comments can be used to identify the author, date it was written, an explanation of the program and meanings of key statements
+Identifies the author, date it was written, an explanation of the program and meanings of key statements
 - For the readers, not compiler
 Two types of comments: single-line and multiple-line comments -S.L. begin with / / and can be placed anywhere in the line